gregorias/anki-code-highlighter/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.
 You may mesh screenshots with reproduction steps instead of providing them in this separate section.

 **Card template**
 If applicable, provide the card template code from the card that exhibits the unwanted behaviour.
-For instructions how to get that code, see [this Anki's help page](https://docs.ankiweb.net/templates/intro.html#the-templates-screen).
+For instructions how to get that code, see [this Anki help page](https://docs.ankiweb.net/templates/intro.html#the-templates-screen).

 **Additional information**
  - OS version: [e.g. macOS 13.2.1]